Keep Indianapolis Beautiful

 Keep Indianapolis Beautiful Inc. (KIBI) is a non-profit organization based in Indianapolis, Indiana, United States.
 It was founded in 1981 as an affiliate of Keep America Beautiful.
-The non-profit company works towards building community in the Indianapolis area and supporting environmental growth by establishing parks and cleaning up the city.
-It is located at 1029 Fletcher Avenue in the Fountain Square neighborhood.
+The non-profit company works towards building community in the Indianapolis area and "supporting environmental growth".
+It is located in the Fountain Square neighborhood, which is a historical location in Indianapolis.

 Programs

-KIBI has many programs to encourage environmental cleanliness.

 Youth Tree Team

 KIBI's Youth Tree Team is a crew of 60 students who work over the summer with the community to plant trees and preserve parks and natural areas.
 The position is paid and is an opportunity to develop skills such as compassion, cooperation, and diligence.
 Applications are open during the winter months, with the intent of a team being created by the summer months.

 Adopt-A-Block

 The Adopt-A-Block program provides citizens, companies, and neighborhoods with free supplies to clean the city blocks that they adopted.
 The program results from a partnership with the city of Indianapolis and the Department of Public Works.